s11ngh/cs317/search/README.md

 # Q1 (3 pts): Finding a Fixed Food Dot using Depth First Search

 In `searchAgents.py`, you'll find a fully implemented `SearchAgent`, which plans out a path through Pacman's world and then executes that path step-by-step.
 The search algorithms for formulating a plan are not implemented -- that's your job.
-As you work through the following questions, you might find it useful to refer to the object glossary (the second to last tab in the navigation bar above).

 First, test that the `SearchAgent` is working correctly by running: